-Because of the sudden reaction of antibodies to “get to work”, the body slows down other functions including desire to eat.
+Because of the sudden reaction of antibodies to “get to work”, the body slows down other functions including the desire to eat.
 Dog’s bodies are no less phenomenal than our own.
 Their systems know when to settle down so that the other important things happening can take effect.
 It doesn’t take long, however, for your pooch to resume treat-begging.
 Poor appetite is one of the side-effects of the rabies vaccine in dogs that you can expect for a short period of time.

 5. Mom!
 I’m All Dubbed Up!

-Other common side-effects of the rabies vaccine in dogs include symptoms that resemble the common cold frequently occur after a rabies vaccination.
+Other common side-effects of the rabies vaccine in dogs include symptoms that resemble the common cold.
 Your dog might start sneezing, develop a mild cough, or even have a runny nose.
 Don’t forget this one because it could take up to 5 days for these types of symptoms to appear.
 By then, you might have forgotten all about the vaccine!
 Don’t worry.
 These side-effects are not serious and will go away quickly.

 Needles hurt a little bit and, because they pierce the skin, often develop a little swelling at the site of the injection This is one of a few minor side-effects of the rabies vaccine in dogs.
 It’s nothing to be alarmed about.
 However, if you suspect your dog might be experiencing more severe side-effects, please don’t hesitate and get your dog to the veterinarian.

 7. Vomiting Over and Over and Over Again.

 This is one of the more severe side-effects of the rabies vaccine in dogs.
 If your dog starts vomiting frequently after a rabies vaccination (or any vaccination), bring him/her to the vet.

 We’ve all seen dogs writhe around on their backs, blissfully getting that itchy spot.
 The difference with this is that the dog will become frantically itchy.
 His/her skin will develop hives on the skin.